open-mmlab/mmpose/README.md

 MMPose is an open-source toolbox for pose estimation based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).

 The 0.x branch works with **PyTorch 1.5+**.
-This branch will no longer introduce new features, and will only receive minimal maintenance.
+No new features will be added to this branch, and it will receive only limited maintenance.
 For a better user experience, please use the latest [MMPose 1.0](https://github.com/open-mmlab/mmpose).

 https://user-images.githubusercontent.com/15977946/124654387-0fd3c500-ded1-11eb-84f6-24eeddbf4d91.mp4